raphaelquast/beatstep/README.md

 - all layers (except the *"shift-layer"*) remain activated until the corresponding button is pressed again

-- the *"shift-layer"* can be activated permanently by **double-tapping** the `shift` button

-- holding `shift` while pressing `recall` or `chan` will activate the corresponding layer until `shift` is released
+- holding `shift` while pressing `chan` will temporarily activate the *"mix-layer"* until `shift` is released

-- the *"if shift pressed"* features are only relevant if the layers are activated permanently **and** `shift` is pressed
+- the *"if shift pressed"* features are only available if the corresponding layer is activated permanently **and** `shift` is pressed

-The `stop` button can be used as follows:
+The `stop` button works the same (on all layers) as follows:

-- if the selected clip is currently recording: only stop recording (but continue playback)
+- if the selected clip is currently recording: only recording is stopped (but playback is continued)

-- if the selected clip is playing: trigger stop
+- if the selected clip is playing: stop is triggered

 - *"if shift pressed"* : stop **ALL** tracks

+> While no layer is active, all buttons can be used to play midi-notes!
+> (>> use the `transpose-encoder` to change the assigned range of midi-notes)

 </details>